Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: Problem Formulation and Solution

 \section{Problem Formulation and Solution}

-We aim to maximize the average SNR subject to a minimum average EH requirement $q_0$, and physical constraints on $x$ and $\rho$.
-We formulate the joint optimization problem as
+We aim to maximize the average SNR\footnote{Average SNR enables closed-form analysis and approximates rate-optimal design, offering a conservative bound for outage performance under blockage.} subject to the minimum average EH requirement $q_0$ and physical constraints on the PA position $x$ and PS ratio $\rho$.
+The joint optimization problem is formulated as

-Due to the coupling between the PA position and the PS ratio, as well as the probabilistic LoS blockage, the problem $\mathbf{P}_0$ is non-convex.
+Due to the coupling between the PA position $x$ and the PS ratio $\rho$, as well as the probabilistic LoS blockage embedded in $f(x)$, the problem $\mathbf{P}_0$ is non-convex.
 Nevertheless, its structure, specifically the monotonic dependence of the average harvested power on $\rho$, allows the joint optimization to be decoupled.

-In fact, for any given position $x$, the average EH constraint determines the maximum feasible $\rho$, leaving the average SNR as a function of $x$ alone.
-This reduces the problem to a one-dimensional optimization over position, formalized in the following lemma.
+For any given $x$, the average EH constraint uniquely determines the maximum feasible $\rho$, leaving the average SNR as a function of $x$ alone.
+This reduces the problem to a one-dimensional optimization over the PA position $x$, as formalized in the following lemma.